The Solent Forum

 The Hampshire coast includes parts of the districts of Eastleigh, Fareham, Gosport, Havant, New Forest, Test Valley and Winchester, Hampshire County Council has coastal landholdings.
 Its two main urban centres are the Unitary Authority cities of Portsmouth and Southampton.
 These cities, together with adjacent settlements form an almost continuous spread of loose knit suburban development along the Solent's 370km coastline.

-More information on housing, the economy and transport for South Hampshire is available from the Partnership for Urban South Hampshire (PUSH).
+More information on housing, the economy and transport for South Hampshire is available from the Partnership for South Hampshire (PfSH).

 The Isle of Wight covers an area of 147 square miles, with a coastline that runs for 57 miles.
 The Island is separated from the mainland but is connected to the ports of Lymington, Southampton and Portsmouth by passenger and vehicle ferries.
 The overriding character of the Island is rural but over 60% of the 143,7001 residents live within the main towns of Newport, Cowes, East Cowes, Ryde, Sandown and Shanklin.
 Newport is the County Town of the Island and is the main employment centre, with the majority of public sector employers based there.

-More information on the Island can be found in its planning policy documents.
+More information on the Island can be found in its Island planning documents and in the Local Nature Recovery Strategy.